ccworld1000/CCFont/README.md

 ## CCFont
 CCFont simple support machosx and iOS, can simple replace NSFont or UIFont.

-## HSColor
+## CCColor
-HSColor simple support machosx and iOS, can simple replace NSColor or UIColor hex string.
+CCColor simple support machosx and iOS, can simple replace NSColor or UIColor hex string.

 ## Podfile